-In the previous article, we discussed five steps small nonprofits can take to improve their crisis management plan.
+In a previous article, we discussed five steps small nonprofits can take to improve their crisis management plan.
 This article focused on internal crises, which can involve everything from a data breach to a flooded building to the death of a board member.

 But what happens if there’s an external crisis – an emergency that affects the people or groups who benefit from your fundraising and programs?
 In times of crisis, how does a small nonprofit raise money or collect essential supplies and deliver services to those in need as quickly as possible?